 - government agencies and public bodies to stimulate the economy and transition towards sustainability the right way

 The transition to more sustainable production comes with a price.
 Often, there are additional costs and risks involved.
 On the other hand, there are sustainability benefits if the consumer is prepared to pay extra.
 In this case, the costs, benefits, and risks must be distributed across the chain.
 All too often, the primary producers are getting the short end of the stick in that regard.
 With fair pricing, the costs, benefits, and risks are shared equitably.

 Towards a broadly supported methodology

 The concepts of true pricing and fair pricing have been developed over the past six years.
 However, there is still no clear, widely supported methodology that is accepted by all parties in the sector, which is also publicly available.

-Additionally, too little is known about the reaction of consumers.
+Additionally, too little is known about consumer response.
 Does knowledge of true and fair pricing help consumers make better decisions when buying products?
-And if so, which information is most useful?
+And if so, what information is most useful?